Travel, experience, conserve with

 1. Day 1: Fly to San José

-We take a daytime international flight to San José.
+We take our international flights to San José, the capital city of Costa Rica, arriving in the late afternoon.
 On arrival, we transfer to our hotel just outside the city.

 Accommodation: Hotel Bougainvillea, 1-night